akwasijulius/authorisation/README.md

 ## Solution

-The soloution was written with Java 8 and Junit, no other framework
+The soloution was written with just Java 8 and Junit, no other framework

 ### Build